hotfloppy/passwd-webui/README.md

 # passwd-webui
+Password changer for Linux user

-Small project to allow user to change their own password without root access.
+To allow users to change their own password without superuser/root privileges.

 ### Language:
 * python 2.7